 The best media kits will offer detailed audience information that will allow you to select those outlets whose audience most closely matches your target consumer base.

 Determine your competitive advantage

-Branding and advertising can all be for naught if your bank’s competitive advantage are not clearly defined.
-A competitive advantage is a unique service, perk or reward that differentiates your business from others.
+Branding and advertising can all be for naught if your bank’s competitive advantage is not clearly defined.
+A competitive advantage is a unique service, perk, or reward that differentiates your business from others.

 Banking is a very competitive industry with large players that have thousands of branches across the country and an economy of scale that allows large banks to waive many fees and offer higher interest yields on checking and savings accounts.